40 Fantastic Things to Do in Sardinia For an Unforgettable Trip

-Whatever the season, Sardinia coastline is perfect for walking, relaxing, taking pictures and just breathing clean air.
+Whatever the season, visiting its coastline is one of the top things to do in Sardinia: perfect for walking, water sports, relaxing, taking pictures or even only breathing clean air.

 Some of the best beaches in Sardinia?
 San Giovanni di Sinis near Cabras, Chia near Cagliari, Is Arutas in Oristano province, Budelli pink beach, Budoni in Sassari province.

 2. Discover how the silk of the sea is made

 Making the golden-hued silk of the sea is a thousand-year-old tradition native from ancient Mesopotamia and preserved in Sardinia by the only woman in the world who still does it.
 Chiara Vigo, and her mother and grandmother before her devoted her life to weaving the byssus, a velvety strand secreted by the noble pen shell, fan-shaped mollusc native from the Mediterranean.

 After making the oath to the sea, Chiara cannot sell her work.
 Although some were estimated even 500,000 euro, she donates them to museums, presidents, universities and even the Pope.
 Her lab-museum in Sant’Antioco, where she works, is one of the places to see in Sardinia for cultural travellers.